 - Felonies are crimes generally punishable by more than one year’s imprisonment.
 You have the right to a jury trial when charged with a felony crime.
 The common law felonies include murder, rape, robbery, burglary, kidnapping, and treason.

 - Misdemeanors are crimes generally punishable by less than one year’s imprisonment.
 You have the right to a jury trial when charged with a misdemeanor if the crime is considered serious enough to warrant a jury trial.
-Some common misdemeanor offenses include shoplifting / retail theft, domestic violence, disorderly conduct and resisting an officer without violence.
+Some common misdemeanor offenses include shoplifting / retail theft, domestic violence, disorderly conduct, simple assault, and resisting an officer without violence.

 The State of Florida classifies crimes by felony/misdemeanor and then degree.
 There are five degrees of felony crimes: capital, life, first, second, and, third degree.
 Capital felonies, punishable by death, include the most serious crimes like murder and sexual battery on a child less than twelve years of age.
 Life felonies are punishable by a maximum of life imprisonment and include burglary with a battery, certain trafficking offenses, and second-degree murder.
 A first-degree felony is punishable by a maximum of thirty years in prison, a second-degree felony– fifteen and a third-degree felony–five years.
 Misdemeanors are either first or second degree.
 A first-degree misdemeanor, like simple battery, for example, is punishable by a maximum of one year in the county jail.
 A second-degree misdemeanor is punishable by sixty days maximum.

 Traditionally, crime is considered a matter of state rather than federal concern.
 Because of this, most ordinary crimes are covered by state criminal laws.
 For example, a domestic violence crime, or theft case that took place within the state, committed by local residents, is covered by state criminal laws and ordinarily will be prosecuted by local prosecutors.